Amustache/pubrecon/project2/README.md

 ### 1a.
 Structure

-We recommand the following structure for your project, which should be the basic example when pulling the repo:
+We recommend the following structure for your project, which should be the basic example when pulling the repo:
 ```
 project/
     data/